Lunch at Bluespoon in the Andaz Hotel in Amsterdam, catching up with a former colleague.

-I am usually not drawn to hotel restaurants as quite a few have proven to be lacklustre and/or overpriced byproduct of the hotel itself.
-The upside is that they are usually open the entire week (which gives you more options for a lunch on a Monday) and Bluespoon turned out to be a very pleasant experience.
+I am usually not drawn to hotel restaurants, as quite a few have proven to be lackluster and/or overpriced byproduct of the hotel itself.
+The upside is that they are usually open the entire week (which gives you more options for lunch on a Monday) and Bluespoon turned out to be an enjoyable experience.

 Sander Bierenbroodspot – formerly of Ciel Bleu** and most recently Vrienden van Jakob* – became head chef of Bluespoon late 2017 and creates menus with light, fresh and – as you will see below – visually striking dishes with locally sourced and seasonal ingredients.
 There is also a “Video Art” dinner menu with each dish inspired by the hotel’s video art collection.
 If you have the chance, do check out the Bar as their mixologists are one of the best in the Netherlands, with Bluespoon recently being nominated for Best Cocktail Bar in the 2018 Dutch Food Bloggers Awards.
 It shouldn’t come as a big surprise that Bluespoon also has a Cocktail & Food Pairing dinner experience…

 For lunch, there was a 3-course à la carte menu (€49) with a choice between 4 starters, mains, and desserts.
 Wine Pairing is available (€29) in line with the “per glass” prices on the separate wine list.
 Due to completely different tastes, we sampled half of the entire lunch menu.

 We were both very content with what was served, especially as dietary restrictions required some creativity for sauces and wine pairings.
 Combined with attentive and friendly service, it was a leisurely paced lunch with food that was big on flavors.